Academic Integrity Policy

 - The student submits a disagreement letter as to whether a violation occurred and/or disagrees with the consequence(s).

-- The Registrar’s Office will notify the student either that the violation has been recorded in his or her academic file or that it will be reviewed by the Academic Integrity Subcommittee.
+- The Registrar’s Office will notify the student whether the violation has been recorded in his or her academic file or whether it will be reviewed by the Academic Integrity Subcommittee.

 STEP 4: Academic Integrity Subcommittee Deliberation

 - The Academic Integrity Subcommittee will deliberate regarding academic integrity violation cases that have been submitted to the committee for a decision.
-The subcommittee should contain at least one faculty member from the College in which the course was taught.
-The Academic Integrity Subcommittee will perform due diligence in reviewing a violation.
-As part of the review, the committee will review all relevant documentation and may consult with relevant involved parties such as students, faculty, staff, or administrators for information, guidance, and/or clarification.
+The Subcommittee should contain at least one faculty member from the College in which the course was taught.
+The Academic Integrity Subcommittee will perform due diligence in reviewing the violation.
+As part of the review, the Committee will review all relevant documentation and may consult with involved parties such as students, faculty, staff, or administrators for information, guidance, and/or clarification.
 The committee will determine:

 - whether an academic integrity violation occurred and/or